🏗️U.S. District Court blocks Labor Department from closing Job Corps under Workforce Innovation Act

 Public Policy

-Trump moved to end the 60-year-old job training program serving 25,000 low-income youth, but a federal judge blocked the shutdown.
-The battle reveals core tensions between executive power and congressional funding authority.
+Trump moved to end 60-year-old Job Corps program serving 25,000 low-income youth June 7, 2025, but federal judge blocked shutdown revealing core tensions between executive power and congressional funding authority over workforce development programs.

 Review Topic